ux3d/pbr2gltf2/README.md

 ## Import the generated glTF

-Import the generated glTF in e.g. [Gestaltor](https://gestaltor.io/).
+Import the generated glTF in e.g. [Gestaltor](https://gestaltor.io/) and reuse in your scene.

+A short tutorial can be found here: [Gestaltor - How to rescale a texture](https://docs.gestaltor.io/#rescale-a-texture).